graalvm/graal-languages-demos/espresso/espresso-polyglot-run-java/README.md

 ```

 The Maven command runs `$JAVA_HOME/bin/java` against `target/classes` with the GraalVM dependencies on the module path.
 The direct `java` command runs the packaged application JAR with the copied dependencies on the module path.
 In both cases, the host application resolves its own code source and passes that location to `java.Classpath`.

+On JDK 24 and later, Truffle requires native access to avoid JDK warnings.
+For module-path launches, GraalVM recommends `--enable-native-access=org.graalvm.truffle`, and the JDK’s `--sun-misc-unsafe-memory-access=allow` option suppresses the `sun.misc.Unsafe` warning.
+For background and discussion, see [oracle/graal#12782](https://github.com/oracle/graal/issues/12782).

 Note: this demo does not run *on* Espresso.
 It runs on a GraalVM JDK and embeds Espresso through the Polyglot API.
 The Espresso language runtime is pulled in by Maven as project dependencies.
 This is different from `espresso-continuations`, which requires launching the application on an Espresso-enabled Java runtime.